nghiatle/nghiatle/README.md

 <p align="center">
   <samp>
-    I love connecting with different people so if you want to say hi, I'll be happy to meet you!<br> If you have any questions, or if you just want to say hi, please feel free to email me.
+    I love connecting with different people so if you want to say hi, I'll be happy to meet you!<br> If you have any questions, please feel free to email me.
   </samp>
 </p>